Wixel/Frank-Sinatra/README.md

 ##### Trouble installing dm-mysql-adapter? #####

 You probably need to install MySQL.
-You try ONE of the following options:
+You can try one of the following options:

 With MacPorts: